diwahsap/diwahsap/README.md

 # Hi!
 I'm *Dimas Wahyu Saputro*, an lifelong learner who does things sometimes and occasionally writes about them.
-I'm currently exploring Data Science,
+I'm currently exploring Data Science.

-The best way to get in touch with me is to email dim.mas.ws@gmail.com.
+The best way to get in touch with me is to email dim.mas.ws@gmail.com

+\
+Cheers 😊 \
+Dimas